tigerbeetle/tigerbeetle/docs/develop/system-architecture.md

 is not a general purpose database like PostgreSQL or MySQL.
 Instead, TigerBeetle works alongside your general purpose database, which we refer to as an Online General Purpose (OLGP) database.

-TigerBeetle should be used to handle the hot path of transaction processing, while your general purpose database may be used for storing information or metadata that is updated less frequently.
+TigerBeetle should be used in the data plane, or hot path of transaction processing, while your general purpose database is used in the control plane and may be used for storing information or metadata that is updated less frequently.

 ![TigerBeetle in Your System Architecture](../assets/tigerbeetle-in-your-architecture.png)